 The PCSC Food Services team is now offering a meal program for students learning at home.
 To learn more about this program and to place an order, visit the order form at this link.

 This program is made available with oversight from USDA, and differs from the spring and summer Food Truck program.
-These meals are not free, but follow the same qualifications as the USDA free and reduced lunch program.
+These meals are free.

 Parents of qualifying students (those students who are participating in remote learning or are learning at home because of a COVID isolation or quarantine) may complete the online order to pickup breakfast and lunch meals on Monday mornings, for Monday, Tuesday and Wednesday, and on Thursday mornings, for Thursday and Friday.
 Orders must be submitted for each meal pickup window.
 The Food Services webpage will reflect the current order form.